sa-concept-refactoring/doc/chapters/convertToAbbreviatedForm.typ

 - #[
-  If there are *more than two references* it means that there are either two function parameters with the same type or there is at least one usage outside outside of function parameters (for example the body of the method).
+  If there are *more than two references* it means that there are either two function parameters with the same type or there is at least one usage outside outside of function parameters (for example the body of the function).
   In both cases the refactoring cannot apply. // TODO: Why?
 ]

-// To conclude, for each template parameter we call `findReferences` to count how many references to it exist.

-// - Big preparation phase
-// - Find references for each template parameter
-// - Check order of template parameters
+As a next step the function parameters are iterated over to verify that each template parameter type occurs as a function parameter and that the order is the same.
+In addition the type qualifiers are extracted, which consist of reference kind, constness, and pointer type.

+This concludes the preperation phase.

+The application phase is rather simple in comparison.
+In a first step the template declaration is removed, and in a second step the types of the function parameters are updated.
+The information needed for this has been collected during the preparation phase.

 #pagebreak()
 == Limitations